zwang695/alexa-skills-list/README.md

 ## [Surfable](skills/surfable)

-*Alexa, ask Surfable about Ocean Beach Pier.*
+*Alexa, ask Surfable about Huntington Pier.*

 Get the surf reports for popular surfing spots in California.